boldflight/BibleConverter/test_EPUB/output/zech.md

 [6] A mongrel people will live in Ashdod, for I will greatly humiliate the Philistines.
 [7] I will take away their abominable religious practices; then those who survive will become a community of believers in our God, like a clan in Judah, and Ekron will be like the Jebusites.
 [8] Then I will surround my temple to protect it like a guard from anyone crossing back and forth; so no one will cross over against them anymore as an oppressor, for now I myself have seen it.

-[9] Rejoice greatly, daughter of Zion!
+[9] Rejoice greatly, daughter of Zion!<br>
-Shout, daughter of Jerusalem!
+Shout, daughter of Jerusalem!<br>
 Look!
-Your king is coming to you:
+Your king is coming to you:<br>
-He is legitimate and victorious, humble and riding on a donkey — on a young donkey, the foal of a female donkey.
+He is legitimate and victorious,<br>
+humble and riding on a donkey —<br>
+on a young donkey, the foal of a female donkey.<br>
-[10] I will remove the chariot from Ephraim and the warhorse from Jerusalem, and the battle bow will be removed.
+[10] I will remove the chariot from Ephraim<br>
+and the warhorse from Jerusalem,<br>
+and the battle bow will be removed.<br>
-Then he will announce peace to the nations.
+Then he will announce peace to the nations.<br>
-His dominion will be from sea to sea and from the Euphrates River to the ends of the earth.
+His dominion will be from sea to sea<br>
+and from the Euphrates River to the ends of the earth.<br>
 [11] Moreover, as for you, because of our covenant relationship secured with blood, I will release your prisoners from the waterless pit.
 [12] Return to the stronghold, you prisoners, with hope; today I declare that I will return double what was taken from you.
 [13] I will bend Judah as my bow; I will load the bow with Ephraim, my arrow.
 I will stir up your sons, Zion, against your sons, Greece, and I will make you, Zion, like a warrior’s sword.

 [14] Then the **Lord** will appear above them, and his arrow will shoot forth like lightning; the Sovereign **Lord** will blow the trumpet and will proceed in the southern storm winds.
 [15] The **Lord** of Heaven’s Armies will guard them, and they will prevail and overcome with sling stones.
 Then they will drink and will become noisy like drunkards, full like the sacrificial basin or like the corners of the altar.
 [16] On that day the **Lord** their God will deliver them as the flock of his people, for they are the precious stones of a crown sparkling over his land.